-In 1993, Tag married his sweetheart (Mary Beth) and had three wonderful children (Matthew 16, Jenna 13, and Grace 10).
-He and Mary Beth recently celebrated their twenty-second wedding anniversary and look forward to many more.
+In 1993, Tag married his sweetheart (Mary Beth) and had three wonderful children (Matthew 18, Jenna 15, and Grace 12).
+He and Mary Beth recently celebrated their twenty-fourth wedding anniversary and look forward to many more.

 Having three children can keep Tag and Mary Beth busy, but he has always found time to coach one of their soccer or lacrosse teams, or volunteer at their school.
 Tag has served as the Vice-Chairman of Membership for the Goose Creek District of the Boy Scouts of America, and believes that true leadership training starts at an early age.
 He is an active member of the Loudoun County Chamber of Commerce, and has served as a commissioner of the Economic Development Commission (EDC).
 He was honored to be on Washingtonian Magazine’s list of “Tech Titans” in 2013 for his work in helping Loudoun and the Commonwealth’s growing technology sector.